 If you need to revoke access for an IP address or domain name, simply click on the Delete link.

-After whitelisting your IP address or domain you can connect to the database straight away.
-You can use a graphical tool such as MySQL workbench, or you can connect directly from the command line.
+After allowing your IP address or domain you can connect to the database straight away.
+You can either use a graphical tool such as MySQL workbench, or you can connect directly from the command line.